Robert Huick

-Robert Huick or Hewicke (by 1515 – 6 September 1580), of London, Enfield and St. Martin-in-the-Fields, Middlesex, was an English physician.
+Robert Huick, Huicke, or Hewicke (by 1515 – 6 September 1580), of London, Enfield and St. Martin-in-the-Fields, Middlesex, was an English physician.
 He was also briefly a member of parliament for a few weeks in the years 1547 and 1553.

-Family and education

-Huick was educated at Merton College, University of Oxford.
+He was educated at Merton College, University of Oxford.
 By 1546, he was married to Elizabeth Slighfield, a sister of Henry and Walter Slighfield of Peckham, Kent; they had one or two daughters.
 He later married Mary Woodcock, and they had one daughter.
 One of his daughters was Anna Huick, wife of Sir Mark Steward (1524-1604), MP, of Stuntney in Cambridgeshire.

-Career

 Huick was an academic of the University of Oxford and served as Principal of St Alban Hall from 1535 to 1536.
 He was also a physician and was briefly a Member of the Parliament of England for Wootton Bassett in 1547 and for Camelford in March 1553.